yqshao/tips/README.md

 You can find how to install and extend TIPS in the [documentation](https://yqshao.github.io/tips/workflow/#reusing-workflows).
 TIPS also provides a command line utility for tasks like dataset screening, conversion.
-More infomation can be found here [here](https://yqshao.github.io/tips/cli/).
+More information can be found here [here](https://yqshao.github.io/tips/cli/).

 The workflows are composed as in the Nextflow language, making the workflows